bohandley/tree-visual/time.md

 2/5/2020
 	5:30pm to 7:30pm
 		Iterate, drill down into zoomable treemap ids

+2/9/2020
+	1:00pm-5:30pm
+	Drill up through zoomable tree map when clicking same node in pack view
+		white background in pack view

+2/13/2020
+	5:30 to 9:30
+		debug and solve issue of multiple firings when zooming prevent click events when the zoomable tree is drilling down
+			drilling up

+2/16/2020
+	2:00pm-
+		debug and solve issue of not firing corectly after changing selection of graph pack view does not zoom correctly

   Features:
   	-build up brushing and linking highlight one, get the other